Night-Sky-Gaming/dashboard/COMMANDS.md

 npm ci
 ```

-Note: We need to install dev dependencies too because Next.js requires them for the build process.
+This installs all dependencies including dev dependencies needed for the build.

 ---